mron03/SOYLE-Social-Media/README.md

 * changing of personal data and security
 * improve minor inconvinences

-The presented above goals are accomplished, and future potential improvements are:
+The future potential improvements are:
 * button to disable comments
 * set up privacy, billings and other unimplemented account settings
 * notification list